FlorianHollandt/diceChampionship-live/README.md

     </tr>
 </table>

-All audio files marked with <code>*</code> were produced by <a href="https://audiojungle.net/user/gamechestaudio">the same Audiojunge user</a>, to ensure a consistent audio experience across the Skill.
+All audio files marked with <code>*</code> were produced by <a href="https://audiojungle.net/user/gamechestaudio">the same Audiojungle user</a>, to ensure a consistent audio experience across the Skill.
 The tally and dice sounds were mixed using GarageBand.

 I have purchase a single-use license for the Audiojungle sounds mentioned here, so if you plan to use these sounds in your own voice apps, you will need to purchase your own license.